nbw/web/content/blog/posts/2022-11-11-partitioned_tests.md

     run: MIX_TEST_PARTITION=${{ secrets.partition }} mix test --partitions ${{ secrets.partitions }}
 ```

-### Call the Resusable Workflow:
+### Call the Resusable Workflow

-We can call resuable workflow as many times as we'd like with a script that triggers on pull request (or whatever event).
+We can call resuable workflow as many times as we'd like with a separate script.
+This time we'll use the pull request trigger.

 ```yaml
 # elixir.yaml